-Mood music selections are from Warren Trachtman's Ragtime MIDI Page.
+Mood music selections are from the old Warren Trachtman's Ragtime MIDI Page.
 Other sources for background music are

-Looking for quality Web hosting and great customer service?
-Visit JTF Hosting.
-Send comments on any problems with the functional performance of this website to .
-To enable a response in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which to receive the material, the Web address of the requested material, and your contact information.
+This website is hosted by SiteGround.
+Email should be used to exchange messages related to the site performance.
+Send comments on any problems with the functional performance of this website to To enable a response in a manner most helpful to you, please include your contact information.

 For specific details about the accessibility of this site, see the Accessibility Design and Features page.

-These pages are designed with Cascading Style Sheets (CSS) level 2 without the use of tables for the page layout.
+All browsers have variations in how they implement HTML, CSS, and PHP standards.
+This site is coded to the World Wide Web Consortium (W3C) Web standards for HTML5+ instead of the ever changing browsers.
+These pages are designed with Cascading Style Sheets (CSS) level 2.1 and 3 without the use of tables for the page layout.

 You can find helpful information in my World Wide Web Resources page.
 It provides links to sources for audio, browsers, graphics and icons, HTML and SGML guides, information about publishing on the Web, and related software and tools.
 Tutorials and additional guidelines are also available to members of the HTML Writers Guild.
 Use a variety of Web search engines provided on the Search the Web page to look for additional resources, people, places, and things.
 If you are new to the World Wide Web and want to learn how to create your own home page, see my presentation and workshop about The World Wide Web and How to Get into It.